hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250813729v1-prediction-is-not-explanation-revisiting-the-explanatory-capacity-of.md

 ---
 layout: default
-title: Prediction is not Explanation: Revisiting the Explanatory Capacity of Mapping Embeddings
+title: "Prediction is not Explanation: Revisiting the Explanatory Capacity of Mapping Embeddings"
 ---

 # Prediction is not Explanation: Revisiting the Explanatory Capacity of Mapping Embeddings